Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New commands `rbw application pns` and `rbw application pn` have been added to list the available push notification settings of an application and have access to all information.

-- New commands `rbw application create fcm`, `rbw application create void` and `rbw application create im` have been added to configure push notification settings for Android (FCM) and IOS (APNS).
+- New commands `rbw application create fcm`, `rbw application create voip` and `rbw application create im` have been added to configure push notification settings for Android (FCM) and IOS (APNS).

 - New command `rbw application delete pn` has been added to remove an existing push notification setting.

 - New command `rbw metrics application` has been added to list metrics (API usage) on a specific application.

+- New command `rbw setpublic company`, `rbw setprivate company` and `setorgpublic company` have been added to change the visibility of a company.

 - New option `--proxy` has been added to command `rbw login` in order to log-in through a proxy.